reondaze-a/automated-chute-pulling-flow/README.md

 # 📦 Automated Chute-Pulling Flow (Power Automate + Excel Script) *Logistics Environment*
 ## 🔗 Overview

-This Power Automate–based solution automatically retrieves chute assignments from scheduled email attachments every 2 hours and transforms them into a neatly formatted matrix table that’s instantly sent to pack leaders.
+This Power Automate–based solution automatically retrieves SLA Details from scheduled email attachments every hour and transforms them into a neatly formatted matrix table of chute lists that’s instantly sent to pack leaders.

 It eliminates manual work — no more downloading attachments, opening files, filtering for the right CHUTEs, or preparing distribution lists.
 The system automatically pulls, filters, classifies, and emails the chute list within seconds.

 ## ⚙️ How It Works
 ### 1️⃣ Email Trigger

-Every 2 hours, the flow scans incoming messages for the designated automated inventory email containing the chute list Excel attachment.
+Every hour, the flow scans incoming messages for the designated automated inventory email containing the SLA Details attachment.

 ### 2️⃣ Data Extraction